Kevin Barnes: Personal life

 In 2003, Barnes married Nina Aimee Grøttland, a graphic artist and former Ethnobabes member.
 They separated in December 2013.
 They have one daughter, born in Oslo in 2004.
-As of 2020, Barnes's partner is Christina Schneider, the singer, guitarist, and songwriter for the pop group Locate S,1.
+Barnes then started dating and eventually got engaged to Locate S,1 singer Christina Schnieder before they split in 2026.

-In 2020, Barnes "officially" came out as bisexual, non-binary, and genderqueer.
+In 2020, Barnes came out as bisexual, non-binary, and genderqueer.
 Barnes' Twitter account lists she/her, he/him, and they/them pronouns.